victronenergy/dbus-flashmq/README.md

 mosquitto_sub -v -I 'myclient_' -c -t 'N/<portal ID>/system/0/Ac/Consumption/Total/Power' -h '<broker_url>' -u '<email>' -P '<passwd>' --cafile 'venus-ca.crt' -p 8883
 ```

 You may need the full path to the cert file.
-On the CCGX it is in
+On the GX Device it is in
 `/etc/ssl/certs/ccgx-ca.pem`.
 You can also find the certificate in this repository as `venus-ca.crt`.

 In case you do not receive the value you expect, please read the keep-alive section.